 |Hispanic or Latino||4|

-Americans aren’t the only ones with an interest in Telcom Management.
+Telcom Management appeals to people across the globe.
 About 5.6% of those with this major are international students.

 How Much Do Telecommunications Management Majors Make?

 Average salaries range from $103,330 to $115,590 (25th to 75th percentile) for careers related to telcom management.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.